Cinder Style Commandments

 - [N333] Ensure that oslo namespaces are used for namespaced libraries.

 - [N336] Must use a dict comprehension instead of a dict constructor with a sequence of key-value pairs.

 - [C301] timeutils.utcnow() from oslo_utils should be used instead of datetime.now().

-- [C303] Ensure that there are no 'print()' statements are used in code that should be using LOG calls.
+- [C303] Ensure that there are no 'print()' statements in code that is being committed.